MobilePayDev/MobilePay-Subscriptions/docs/invoice.md

 - Attachment details which will be visible in MobilePay payment receipt and payment confirmation screens
 - PDF document generated from the attachment details

-The old way how we create invoice PDF attachments remains, but we strongly recommend to use this new approach.
+The old way how we create invoice PDF attachments remains, but will be deprecated by the end of 2021.

 ### <a name="requests"></a>Create & Update